Maypole: United Kingdom

 As revived, the dance is performed by pairs of boys and girls (or men and women) who stand alternately around the base of the pole, each holding the end of a ribbon.
 They weave in and around each other, boys going one way and girls going the other and the ribbons are woven together around the pole until they meet at the base.
-There are also more complex dances for set numbers of (practised) dancers (the May Queen dancing troupes) involving complicated weaves and unweaves, but they are not well known today.
+There are also more complex dances for set numbers of (practiced) dancers (the May Queen dancing troupes) involving complicated weaves and unweaves, but they are not well known today.
 However, such dances are performed every Mayday around the permanent Maypole at Offenham, in Worcestershire.
 Temporary Maypoles are usually erected on village greens and events are often supervised by local Morris dancing groups.

 In some regions, a somewhat different Maypole tradition existed: the carrying of highly decorated sticks.
-The sticks had hoops or cross-sticks or swags attached, covered with flowers, greenery or artificial materials such as crepe paper.
+The sticks had hoops or cross-sticks or swags attached, covered with flowers, greenery, or artificial materials such as crepe paper.
 Children would take these hand-held poles to school on May Day morning and prizes may be awarded for the most impressive.
-This tradition is known as garlanding, and was a central feature of Mayday celebrations in central and southern England until the mid-19th century.
-After that time, it began to be replaced by formally organised school-centred celebrations.
+This tradition is known as garlanding and was a central feature of Mayday celebrations in central and southern England until the mid-19th century.
+After that time, it began to be replaced by formally organized school-centered celebrations.
 It still occurs from place to place but is invariably a reinstatement of a local custom that had lapsed decades earlier.

 In 1780, Kilmarnock Council, now in East Ayrshire, paid Robert Fraser 2s.
 6d. for "dressing a Maypole", one of the last recorded examples of the rural festival of the first of May in Scotland, having been put down by Act of Parliament immediately after the Reformation in 1560.

-The tallest maypoles in Britain may be found in the villages of Nun Monkton, North Yorkshire (88 ft 5+1/4 in), Barwick-in-Elmet, West Yorkshire (86 ft), Welford-on-Avon, Warwickshire (65 ft) and Paganhill, Gloucestershire (18 metres or 60 feet; although a taller, post-WWI 'Memorial Pole' of 29.5m or 97 ft was previously erected in 1919, making it one of the tallest on record).
+The tallest maypoles in Britain may be found in the villages of Nun Monkton, North Yorkshire (88 ft 5+1/4 in), Barwick-in-Elmet, West Yorkshire (86 ft), Welford-on-Avon, Warwickshire (65 ft) and Paganhill, Gloucestershire (18 metres or 60 feet; although a taller, post-WWI 'Memorial Pole' of 29.5 m or 97 ft was previously erected in 1919, making it one of the tallest on record).

-Ireland

-Holywood in County Down, Northern Ireland has a maypole situated at the crossroads of Main Street and Shore Road/Church Road in the centre of the town.
+Holywood in County Down, Northern Ireland has a maypole situated at the crossroads of Main Street and Shore Road/Church Road in the center of the town.
 It is the only Maypole in Ireland.
-Although the origin is uncertain, it is thought that the original maypole dates from the 18th century, when a Dutch ship ran aground off shore.
+Although the origin is uncertain, it is thought that the original maypole dates from the 18th century, when a Dutch ship ran aground offshore.
 The latest maypole was damaged and removed after a storm in February 2021.
-The remains were removed by Ards and North Down Borough Council and a replacement pole ordered.
+The remains were removed by Ards and North Down Borough Council and a replacement pole was ordered.